Sobeston/zig.guide/chapter-4.md

 # Packed Structs

-By default all struct fields in Zig are naturally aligned, according to the target architecture.
-Sometimes you may want to have struct fields with a defined layout that do not conform to your C abi. `packed` structs allow you to have extremely precise control of your struct fields, allowing you to place your fields on a bit-by-bit basis.
+By default all struct fields in Zig are naturally aligned to that of `@alignOf(FieldType)` (the ABI size), but without a defined layout.
+Sometimes you may want to have struct fields with a defined layout that do not conform to your C ABI. `packed` structs allow you to have extremely precise control of your struct fields, allowing you to place your fields on a bit-by-bit basis.

 Inside packed structs, Zig's integers take their bit-width in space (i.e. a `u12` has an `@bitSizeOf` of 12, meaning it will take up 12 bits in the packed struct).
 Bools also take up 1 bit, meaning you can implement bit flags easily.